10 Ways to Get the Most Out of Remote Working

 4. Get the right setup

 Make it easy for employees to access everything they need to work effectively from home, by making sure they have the hardware they need and access to work files and software.
-Cloud access is extremely beneficial in this area, as minimal setup is required to get staff working effectively from home.
+Cloud access is extremely beneficial in this area, as the minimal setup is required to get staff working effectively from home.

 One thing to consider is the security aspect of employees potentially accessing sensitive business data on personal devices.
 Most cloud technologies are secure by design, but it’s important to understand the risks and educate your employees accordingly.